-- · Windows is registered trademarks of Microsoft Corporation. - · Ethernet is a registered trademark of Xerox Corporation. - · Zip is a trademark or registered trademark of lomega Corporation. - Company and product names that are used in this manual are trademarks or registered trademarks of their respective holders.
+- Microsoft, MS-DOS, Windows, and Windows NT are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries. - Zip is a registered trademark of Iomega Corporation. - · Adobe and Acrobat are trademarks of Adobe Systems incorporated. - Company and product names that are used in this manual are trademarks or registered trademarks of their respective holders.